Intelektika-team/Patch/README.md

 **Patch: Just press it.**

-by Intelektika-team, teamlead - pt, status - active development.
+by Intelektika-team, Teamlead - pt, status - active development.

 **Intelektika 2025 - Dimitrovgrad - started at 30.08.2025**